m98proxy/GoogleHacks/README.md

 # GoogleHacks

-GoogleHacks throws together a C# API for google maps specifically google street view integration with C#/OpenTK projects.
+This project, GoogleHacks throws together a C# API for google maps specifically google street view, providing the means to integrate Street View with C#, OpenTK, OpenGL projects, with a bunch of new features inherent from a modern graphical library.

 The API within provides sampling input of 6 Skybox images (front, back, left, right, up, down) mapping them to a skybox using the X3D Background node, outputting a 3D rendering; 360 degree panorama for the current camera position.